ambient-labs/GBNF/docs/docs/getting-started.md

 npm install gbnf
 ```

-You can also use `GBNF` directly in your browser:
+You can also use the Javascript flavor of `GBNF` directly in your browser:

 ```html
 <script src='https://cdn.jsdelivr.net/npm/gbnf@latest/+esm'></script>